welkiej7/EksiPol/README.md

 # EksiPol
 Political Polarization works on EksiSozluk.com.
 It includes two different type of scrapers and also a network modeling algorithm prepared for social phenomena.
+Degree distribution of the nodes can be given individually, in examples it is sampled from a uniform distribution with max casting is 10.